Ricardo-Canizales/ExerciseJava-/README.md

-# ExerciseJava-
+# ExerciseJava-JavaScript
-Java Exercises- Ricardo Canizales
+Java-JavaScript Exercises- Ricardo Canizales

-On this java Exercise i need to sort char of a string, and also kep all in lowercase and without punctuation.
+On this Exercise i need to sort char of a string, and also kep all in lowercase and without punctuation.

-The solution:
+THE SOLUTION IN JAVA:

 public class SortingCharEx {